anduslim/hoiiopie/docs/complete/basics.rst

     print res.json
     # {'txn_ref': 'AA-C-3070102', 'status': 'success_ok'}

-Lastly, the SDK uses `Requests <http://docs.python-requests.org>`_, a HTTP python package for Humans.
-You can access the `Response class <http://docs.python-requests.org/en/latest/user/advanced/#request-and-response-objects>`_, which gives you access to fields like the HTTP headers and status code.
+Lastly, the SDK uses `Requests <http://docs.python-requests.org>`_, a *HTTP python package for Humans*.

+You can access the `Response object <http://docs.python-requests.org/en/latest/user/advanced/#request-and-response-objects>`_, which gives you access to fields like the HTTP headers and status code.

 .. code-block:: python